 Secondly, security control rooms play a vital role.
 They protect organizations from crime and other attacks.
 However, the pandemic broadened this role to include creating a safer work environment.
 How can you make your workplace safer?
 Try these steps:

 - Track at-risk employees and follow the latest health protocols.

 - Space out consoles and workstations to allow for social distancing.
 Doing so may help reduce the spread of COVID-19.

 - Limit the number of shared surfaces within the control room.

 - Install ergonomic furniture to prevent fatigue and boost employee morale.

 These steps are simple, but it will make a huge difference in the workplace.
 Promoting safety will ensure your operators feel confident about doing their job.

 Information is power.
 Staying up-to-date on new developments and being able to weed out misinformation is a must.
 A control center needs to have the latest technology.
 These systems will help operators gather data and analyze safety concerns immediately.
 Security operators should be able to make rapid decisions based on the information at hand.
 Deploying a quick and accurate response to all COVID-19 updates is extremely important.

 4. Readable Video Walls

-Everyone within a control room needs access to the same information.
+Finally, everyone within a control room needs access to the same information.
 Having a large, readable video wall is a great solution.
 Employees should be able to read the display without leaving their workstations.
 These systems make it easy to deliver new information to multiple operators at once.